When training for a Ride, you should focus on getting you ready for the following components:

 Whether it is on long descents, going around turns, or stopping at red lights, being confident in your ability to maintain control of your bike is key.
 Only time in the saddle can help you improve your confidence in these areas.

 A cardinal rule of bicycling is to brake before you must, especially on curves and down hills.
 Brake just before going into a curve; then, if you need to slow down more, brake gently with the rear brake while in the curve.
 Always apply brakes gradually so you do not skid and so that you do not surprise anyone behind you.
-Either squeeze both breaks at the same time or apply right (rear) first, and then ease on the left (front) break, so as not to flip over your handle bars.
+Apply right (rear) first, and then ease on the left (front) break, so as not to flip over your handlebars.

 If you are new to riding, consider finding a skills building class at a bike shop or cycling group near you.